 Top Reasons to Implement a Gluten-Free, Casein-Free Diet

-There are several reasons why parents should consider a gluten-free, casein-free diet for their child with autism.
+There are several reasons why you should consider implementing a gluten- and casein-free (GFCF) diet for your child with autism.
 In this article, we will discuss some of the science behind why this diet is important.

 1. The GFCF Diet is Safe and Effective

 This is a great reason to implement a GFCF diet for your child with autism.
 After all, if you can do something at home that is safe and may help your child, it is always worth a try.

 2. Probable Improvements in Skills and Health